Access for All Weekly Tip

 A study conducted by the Job Accommodation Network (JAN), a service of the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP), shows that most workplace accommodations not only are low cost, but also positively impact the workplace in many ways.

 The study results consistently showed that the benefits employers receive from making workplace accommodations far outweigh the low cost.
 Employers reported that providing accommodations resulted in such benefits as retaining valuable employees, improving productivity and morale, reducing workers’ compensation and training costs, and improving company diversity.
 These benefits were obtained with little investment.
-The employers in the study reported that a high percentage (59%) of accommodations cost absolutely nothing to make, while the rest typically cost only $500.
+The employers in the study reported that 59 percent of accommodation costs absolutely nothing, while the rest typically cost only $500.

-Of the employers who participated in the study, most (83%) were doing so to retain or promote a current employee.
+Of the employers who participated in the study, 83 percent were doing so to retain or promote a current employee.

-59% of employers from the study said the accommodations needed by employees cost absolutely nothing.
-Another 36% experienced a one-time cost.
+Fifty-nine percent of employers from the study said the accommodations needed by employees cost absolutely nothing.
+Another 36 percent experienced a one-time cost.

 Employers who had implemented accommodations by the time they were interviewed were asked to rank the effectiveness of the accommodations on a scale of 1 to 5, with 5 being extremely effective.
-Of those responding, 75% reported the accommodations were either very effective or extremely effective.
+Of those responding, 75 percent reported the accommodations were either very effective or extremely effective.

 Employers who made accommodations for employees with disabilities reported multiple benefits as a result.
 The most frequently mentioned benefits were:

 - the accommodation allowed the company to retain a valued employee,